Dewal Manal: History

+Local politician Haider Zaman Khan, known as Baba Haider Zaman, was the leader of the movement for a Hazara Province - Quaid E Tehreek E Sooba Hazara.
+He was buried in the village after his death in 2018, Zaman had been instrumental in banding together various politicians for the Hazara movement, Dewal Manal was his native village.

 Location

 Dewal Manal is located in the central part of Abbottabad District and borders Nara and Seer Gharbi (to the South), Nathia Gali and Nagri Bala to the east, and Garhi Phulgran to the west and north.
 The area is scenic, with mountains, pine trees, and lakes, such as Jandar Lake.